RichART-Official/Autoclicker/Readme.md

 - Computer running Mac OS

 ## Usage
-Before using the program make sure to set the right permissions by using these steps **Setting permissions**
+Before using the program make sure to set it up correctly by using these steps:

+**Setting permissions**
 1. Go to ```system preferences > Accessebility > Mouse & Trackpad```
 2. Turn on ```enable mouse keys```